|UChicago Mobile App|

 Museums: Chicago's museums are among the best in the world!
 While this is not a complete list of every museum in Chicago, here are some of the biggest.
 Many of them have "free days" when no general admission is charged (generally in the winter), and they are all easily accessible by public transportation.
 City of Chicago residents who have a public library card (free with proof of address) can also check out museum passes, good for free general admission for two adults and two children.

 The Art Institute of Chicago: excellent collection of French impressionists, among many others.
-The Art Institute offers student discounts on general admission.
+The Art Institute is free with UCID.

 The Field Museum of Natural History: contains exhibits on prehistory, Ancient Egypt, flora, fauna, American Indians, and many others.
 A Chicago resident discount is offered with proof of residency (driver's license, bills, etc).

 Museum of Science and Industry: located right here in Hyde Park.
 Great interactive museum contains a coal mine, a jet plane, and a U-boat submarine.
-Discounts given to Chicago residents.
+Free with UCID.

 Chicago Historical Society: a look at the history of Chicago and Illinois.